neoforged/.github/primers/1.21.5/index.md

 - `com.mojang.blaze3d.resource.ResourceDescriptor`
     - `prepare` - Prepares the resource for use after allocation.
     - `canUsePhysicalResource` - Typically returns whether a descriptor is already allocated with the same information.
+- `com.mojang.blaze3d.systems.RenderSystem`
+    - `getQuadVertices` - Returns a vertex buffer with a quad bound to it.
+    - `setModelOffset`, `resetModelOffset`, `getModelOffset` - Handles the offset to apply to a model when rendering for the uniform `ModelOffset`.
+Typically for clouds and world borders.
 - `net.minecraft.ChatFormatting#COLOR_CODEC`
 - `net.minecraft.advancements.critereon.MinMaxBounds#createStreamCodec` - Constructs a stream codec for a `MinMaxBounds` implementation.
 - `net.minecraft.client.Options#startedCleanly` - Sets whether the game started cleanly on last startup.